 Indeed, storytelling has been a main forte in Pamela’s music whether it’s through the soft and dreamy hues of songs like Memories in a Green Cathedral or the cinematic soundscape of songs like Walking Under Cedars.
 Pamela has taken didgeridoo, married it with a composer’s mind and has brought this ancient instrument to a whole new level for audiences who are not as familiar with it.

 “When I hear someone humming a tune I played as they walk out the door from a show, then I know I’ve done my job well,” she laughs.

 “I guess you can say I’m kind of the Leonard Cohen of didgeridoo players,” she smiles, “I love taking bits and pieces and putting them together and then shaping the sound to reflect a mood or tell a story.
-In this way the didgeridoo becomes an organic synthesizer and a viable instrument that you can make great songs with.”
+In this way the didgeridoo becomes an organic synthesizer and a viable instrument that you can make memorable songs with.”

-“Playing this kind of music is the perfect antidote to playing didgeridoo.”
+“Playing this kind of music is the perfect counterpart to playing didgeridoo.”
 She says, “When I play this kind of music, it satisfies the nostalgic throwback side of me whereas didgeridoo satisfies the primal shamanic side of me.”